PanosK92/SpartanEngine/readme.md

 <img align="center" padding="2" src="https://raw.githubusercontent.com/PanosK92/SpartanEngine/master/data/textures/banner.bmp"/>

-<p>Spartan is a research-focused game engine designed for real-time solutions, providing a dynamic experience.
-Not intended for game development yet, it serves as a valuable study resource due to its clean, modern, and high-quality architecture.</p>
+<p> Spartan Engine is more than an engine; it's a vibrant hub for learning and connection, redefining the open-source community experience.
+While centered around a research-focused game engine for real-time solutions, our core mission is to foster a unique, collaborative environment.
+Join us for exclusive perks like contributor recognition, networking opportunities with tech professionals, and valuable learning resources, including our active Discord community and insightful YouTube tutorials.
+Spartan Engine isn't just about code; it's about building a community like no other.</p>

 - <img align="left" width="32" src="https://clipart.info/images/ccovers/1534043159circle-twitter-logo-png.png"/>For occasional updates regarding the project's development, you can follow me on <a href="https://twitter.com/panoskarabelas1?ref_src=twsrc%5Etfw">twitter</a>.